nilanshutwinkle/random-notes/Functional Programming in Scala/README.md

 * `type Rand[+A] = RNG => (A, RNG)`.
 (84)
 * Goal: use `Rand` with combinators to abstract away the `RNG`.
 (84)
 * Useful combinators: `map` (84), `map2` (85), `sequence` (86), `flatMap` (87).
+* The `State` type and case class.
+(88)
+* **Imperative programming**: program is sequence of statements where each statement modifies program state.
+Functional programming has excellent support for writing imperative programs; e.g., for comprehensions.
+(88-89)
+* Created *Machine*, a finite state machine that dispenses candy.
+(90-91)